Luna-devv/mellow-web/public/docs/greetings.md

 If you want to send a direct message to your new members, Wamellow also allows you to do so with a fully custom message and/or embed.

 ### 🎉 Reactions
-If you want, you can also make Wamellow react with up to 2 emojis to your custom welcome message or to your members's first message.
+If you want, you can also make Wamellow react with up to 2 emojis to your custom welcome message and/or to your members's first message.

 **Note:** The emojis must be from the same server.